ManasiLangore/To-Do-List/README.md

-# To-Do-List
+# 📝 To-Do List

-My first GitHub repository and my first web project — a simple To-Do List web application built using HTML, CSS, and JavaScript.
-Users can add, edit, and delete tasks.
-This project helped me practice fundamental web development skills and get hands-on experience with front-end technologies.
+My first GitHub repository and web project — a simple **To-Do List** web application built using **HTML, CSS, and JavaScript**. 🚀

+## 📌 Features
+- ➕ Add new tasks
+- ✏️ Edit existing tasks
+- 🗑️ Delete tasks
+- ✅ Mark tasks as completed
+- 📱 Responsive design for mobile and desktop

+## 🎯 What I Learned
+- Structuring a web page using **HTML**
+- Styling with **CSS** for a better user experience
+- Implementing interactivity using **JavaScript**
+- Managing DOM elements dynamically